 What is Galentine's Day?
 Plus the best Galentine's Day gifts and splurges

 Never heard of Galentine's Day?
-It's about to become your new favorite holiday.
+It's about to become your new favorite candy and present-filled holiday.

 Apple AirPods Pro 2, $239 (reduced from $249)